Blegen Library is a non-circulating library. No book may leave the library.

 - Smoking, food, and drinks, with the exception of water (in a small transparent bottle), are not allowed anywhere in the library.

 - Computers: Laptop computers may be used throughout the library.
+The library holds no responsibility for any loss or damage of your equipment.

 - Please avoid talking in the library.